More

 Related Reading: Fun Thanksgiving Activities for Kids to Keep Them Busy!

 After reaching there, Massasoit discovered that the English were only hunting for the harvest celebration.
+This was a pivotal moment that defined the meaning behind thanksgiving.
 The Native Americans then joined the settlers in their celebrations.
 Massasoit also sent some of his own men for hunting.

 A grand feast was organized, in which the English and native men, women, and children ate together.
+This event marked the official thanksgiving start.
 The meal consisted of deer, corn, shellfish, and roasted meat.
 There were no sweet dishes as the Mayflower’s sugar supply had finished by then.
 The celebrations went on for three days.
 People of the two communities also sang and danced together.

 In many American households, the Thanksgiving celebration has lost much of its original religious significance.
 It now revolves around cooking and sharing food with family and friends.